FAQs for Applicants and Approved CE Sponsors

 Q: Can I still get approved if I have not yet offered a CE program?

 A: It is possible to become approved without having offered a CE program.
 However, you must be able to provide as much information as possible about the programs you plan to offer in the future so that the committee will be able to determine your compliance with the standards and criteria.
-Although the application specifically asks for information about programs offered in the past year, you should instead provide information for programs you plan to offer in the future if there have been no past programs.
-For new applicants that intend to offer homestudy programs, all program components must be fully developed before the organization can be considered for APA approval.
+Although the application specifically asks for information about programs offered in the past year, you should instead provide information for programs you intend to offer in the future if there have been no past programs.
+New applicants that intend to offer homestudy programs must submit both the CESA Application + Homestudy Supplemental and all program components must be fully developed before the organization being considered for APA approval.

 Q: Is it possible to submit a draft application for review?